Iowa signee, Mount Vernon product Tristan Wirfs 'made for' football

-MOUNT VERNON, Ia. — As a diligent sophomore with collegiate football hopes, Tristan Wirfs hunkered down and began the research.
-His resume already included a year of starting experience, but he started small with his expectations.
+MOUNT VERNON, Ia. — As a diligent sophomore with collegiate football thoughts swiftly spinning, Tristan Wirfs hunkered down and began the research.
+His resume already included a year of starting experience, but his expectations remained modest after absorbing some negative chatter.

 “My first year on varsity, we had a couple kids who told me I couldn’t (play Division I football),” said Wirfs, then just a 265-pound offensive tackle.
 “And so that (following) summer … I was like thinking of places to walk on and stuff — like Coe or if I had to walk on at Iowa — just Division II and Division III (schools).”